As arguably the most important meal of the year, Christmas dinner deserves to be served on a dining table that’s dressed in festive splendor.

 To help us create the perfect set up in our Ovolo range, we asked Maddy Faulkner, one of the amazing interior experts at LillianDaph, to work her magic.

-What are the Christmas trends for 2018?
+What are the Christmas trends this year?

 “We’re timeless at LillianDaph, so that means our signature dark walls are here to stay throughout the season.
 However, this year we’re upping the ante in terms of colour, scale, print and form.
 Decorations, textiles – you name it, we’re going OTT!